Federal Judge Overturns California Assault Weapons Ban

-SACRAMENTO (AP) — A federal judge Friday overturned California’s three-decade-old ban on assault weapons, ruling that it violates the constitutional right to bear arms.
+SACRAMENTO (AP/CBS SF) — A federal judge Friday overturned California’s three-decade-old ban on assault weapons, ruling that it violates the constitutional right to bear arms.

-U.S. District Judge Roger Benitez of San Diego ruled that the state’s definition of illegal military-style rifles unlawfully deprives law-abiding Californians of weapons commonly allowed in most other states and by the U.S. Supreme Court.READ MORE: COVID: Questions Surround New Cal/OSHA Rules Regarding Masks in Workplace
+U.S. District Judge Roger Benitez of San Diego ruled that the state’s definition of illegal military-style rifles unlawfully deprives law-abiding Californians of weapons commonly allowed in most other states and by the U.S. Supreme Court.READ MORE: San Jose Officer Stabbed During Police Crisis Response

 “Under no level of heightened scrutiny can the law survive,” Benitez said.
 He issued a permanent injunction against enforcement of the law but stayed it for 30 days to give state Attorney General Rob Bonta time to appeal.